planetarium/www.nine-chronicles.dev/en/forum-trunk/run-your-own-local-headless-node-controlled-by-unity-editor.md

 To run headless node, we have to get NineChronicles.Headless source code and prepare.
 By clicking this menu, Unity asks target directory to put your source code.
 After selecting, Unity will clone a copy of NnieChronicles.Headless to `NineChronicles-unity-runner`.
 The headless repository is set to `development` branch by default.
 To clarify, Unity will pull from origin and also fetches submodules.
 `Lib9c` is a set of models and actions to make game Nine Chronicles.
 What we're doing is create new feature mostly.
-Since both NineChronicles and Headless uses lib9c, so we have to sync or share lib9c code.
+Since both Nine Chronicles and Headless uses lib9c, so we have to sync or share lib9c code.
 To achieve this, Unity makes symbolic link from unity lib9c to headless lib9c.

 ### 3. Prepare store and genesis block